kuletxcore/kxc-fortnite-bot/README.md

 __Okay, now here's the fun part:__

-5. Commit and push local changes to heroku and github.
+5. Commit and push local changes to Github.
+Heroku will automatically update the remote files since you have Heroku connected.
-    * Make sure your Heroku account is connected to your github account via the ```Deploy``` tab.
-    * Push the changes from your local repository to the Github repo you just forked using Github desktop
-    * Enable automatic deploys and select your forked repository.

 6. Go to the ```Resources``` tab and add the ```Advanced Scheduler``` add-on.
     * Click on it, and create a new trigger.